corda/corda-docs/content/en/docs/cenm/1.3/deployment-kubernetes.md

 This operation is scheduled to take place at regular intervals (by default, once every 10 seconds), as defined in the network map configuration.
 {{< /note >}}

+### Signing Service configuration

+The Signing Service is not managed by the Angel Service in this deployment, therefore any CENM Command-Line Interface (CLI) tool commands trying to change the Signing Service configuration will take no effect.
+To change the Singing Service configuration, you must log in to a Kubernetes pod, update the configuration file, and restart the service.

 ## Delete Network
 There are two ways to delete your permissioned network (intended for development environments, which are rebuilt regularly), as follows: